samarabbas/temporal-documentation-legacy/docs/07_goclient/04_execute_activity.md

 The remaining parameters are passed to the activity as part of the call.
 In our example, we have a single parameter: `value`.
 This list of parameters must match the list of parameters declared by the activity function.
-The Cadence client library will validate this.
+The Temporal client library will validate this.

 The method call returns immediately and returns a `cadence.Future`.
 This allows you to execute more code without having to wait for the scheduled activity to complete.